I bought this 24 foot Prowler about three years ago. It seemed to be in decent condition:

 This is the intersection of the front metal and the roof membrane.
 There were several holes like this along the edge of both the front and back of the camper.

 It seemed to me that the best way to fix it would be to recoat the whole roof.
-But first I filled all these holes with sealant, making sure to squirt it inside the hole.
+But first I filled all these holes with sealant, making sure to squirt it inside the holes.
 Once dry it was time to coat the roof.
 This is the roof coating I used, which I got from Home Depot:

 I waited for sunny day and removed the broken awning from the side of the camper.
 The roof was pretty clean from a recent rainstorm, so I rolled on the white goop, which was messy.
 Two coats took about half the bucket: